joncatchy/sample-image-skills/hive-predict-face-recognition/README.md

 ### Deploying

-Clone this repo and change into the Rossum folder.
+Clone this repo and change into the sample folder.

 ```bash
 git clone https://github.com/box-community/sample-image-skills